Commercial Lease Negotiation: 10 CAM Clauses Every Tenant Must Negotiate

 4. The Base Year Definition (for Gross Leases)

 In a gross lease with expense stops or base year provisions, the base year is the starting point from which you pay any CAM increases.
-A landlord who sets the base year in a low-expense year effectively gives you a low floor — any subsequent increase is on you.
+A landlord who sets the base year in a low-expense year effectively gives you a low floor.
+Any subsequent increase is on you.

 Push for a base year that reflects normalized expenses, not a year with deferred maintenance or unusually low occupancy.
 If the landlord insists on year one of the lease as the base year, request a provision that adjusts the base year upward if there were non-recurring low-cost items.

-This matters especially at renewal — see base year reset lease renewal for the mechanics.
+This matters especially at renewal.
+See base year reset lease renewal for the mechanics.

-5. Audit Rights — The Enforcement Mechanism
+5. Audit Rights: The Enforcement Mechanism

 Without meaningful audit rights, everything else in this list is theoretical.
-You can have the best exclusion list in the world; if you can't verify what the landlord is charging, you'll never catch overbilling.
+You can have the best exclusion list in the world.
+If you can't verify what the landlord is charging, you'll never catch overbilling.

 Negotiate for: